-- 1. Each Party shall ensure that measures of general application: - (a) are promptly and readily available via an officially designated medium and where feasible, electronic means, in such a manner as to enable any person to become acquainted with them;
+- 1. Each Party shall ensure that measures of general application: - (a) are promptly and readily available via an officially designated medium and, where feasible, electronic means, in such a manner as to enable any person to become acquainted with them; - (b) provide an explanation of the objective of, and the rationale for, such measures; and - (c) allow for sufficient time between publication and entry into force of such measure except in duly justified cases.

-- (b) provide an explanation of the objective of, and the rationale for, such measures; and - (c) allow for sufficient time between the publication and entry into force of such measures, except in duly justified cases including security or emergency issues. - 2.
-Each Party shall: - (a) endeavour to make publicly available at an appropriate early stage any proposal to adopt or to amend any measure of general application, including an explanation of the objective of, and rationale for such proposal; - (b) provide reasonable opportunities for interested persons to comment on such proposal, allowing, in particular, for sufficient time for such opportunities; and - (c) endeavour to take into consideration the comments received from interested persons with respect to such proposal.
+- 2. Each Party shall: - endeavour to publish at an appropriate early stage any proposal to adopt or to amend any measure of general application, including an explanation of the objective of, and rationale for, the proposal; - (b) provide reasonable opportunities for interested persons to comment on such proposal, allowing, in particular, for sufficient time for such opportunities; and - (c) endeavour to take into account the comments received from interested persons with respect to such proposal.